Microsoft Access vs. Excel: Which One Should I Use and Why?

 Excel vs. Access, which one is better for data visualization?

 Microsoft Excel is the best choice for visualizing data.
-It is perfect for multiple users managing data and trying to see it in a clear and easy manner.
+It is perfect for multiple users managing data and trying to see it clearly and straightforwardly.
 Access and Excel can provide this, but an Access table is not as visually beneficial as an Excel table.

 Excel: Remove Trailing Spaces Quickly and Easily With These Simple Steps